pulibrary/ruby-for-archivesspace/sessions/session3-aspace-batch/README.md

 ## Get the value of a key/value pair that is itself the value of a key/value pair
 What if we want to get the uri of the agent associated with a repository?

 `"agent_representation"=>{"ref"=>"/agents/corporate_entities/7"}}`
+We can do that by referencing the key in square brackets:

 ```
 #do something with the response